LTV:CAC Ratio for Brands

 - Product catalog.
 What are products that someone else would naturally buy after their first purchase.

 - Channel mix.
 Which channels are acquiring customers with the highest LTVs?

 - First product purchased.
 Which product in your catalog are customer purchasing that generate the highest LTV?

 How to monitor your LTV:CAC ratio in real time

-To track LTV:CAC ratio, brands need to centralize their eCommerce analytics to combine data and monitor both LTV and CAC in real-time.
+To track LTV:CAC ratio, brands need to centralize their data in order to track both LTV and CAC in real-time.
 Centralization is vital because LTV and CAC are dependent on your efforts across multiple channels.

-So, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform (like Daasity) that lets you access centralized data directly from the dashboard:
+So, to monitor your LTV:CAC ratio in real-time, you need to leverage an analytics platform for consumer brands (like Daasity) that lets you access centralized data directly from the dashboard:

 Now that you have a better understanding of the LTV:CAC ratio, it’s time to determine your ratio and see how your business is performing.